logo for cat-lovers-only.com

 FIP stands for Feline Infectious Peritonitis, also referred to as Feline FIP.
 It is the most feared disease in catteries, as it is the leading infectious cause of cat death.

-The FIP symptom list ranges from sneezing, to fever, to a lethal array of body system breakdown.
 It should be noted that not all cats exposed to the virus that causes feline infectious peritonitis will display symptoms, nor will all develop Feline FIP.

 FIP is caused by a coronavirus infection (FCoV).
 Infected cats shed coronavirus in their saliva and feces, which is why crowded conditions allow the virus to spread from cat to cat.